 7. Inject personality with photos

-To add further decoration and colour the same wall is decorated with colourful cookbooks, retro soup cans upcycled into plant pots, slogan artwork and curios from beach-combing.
-All together the look offers a montage of memories.
+To add further decoration and colour, the same wall is decorated with colourful cookbooks, retro soup cans upcycled into plant pots, slogan artwork and curios from beach-combing.
+This is a great DIY kitchen idea that doesn’t cost the earth and offers a montage of memories.

 8. Mount plates to display